Abies procera: Ecology

 The species is closely related to Abies magnifica (red fir), which replaces it further southeast in southernmost Oregon and California, being best distinguished by the leaves having a groove along the midrib on the upper side; red fir does not show this.
 Red fir also tends to have the leaves less closely packed, with the shoot bark visible between the leaves, whereas the shoot is largely hidden in noble fir.
-Red fir cones also mostly have shorter bracts, except in A. magnifica var. shastensis (Shasta red fir); this variety hybridizes with noble fir and may itself be a hybrid between noble fir and red fir.
+Red fir cones also mostly have shorter bracts, except in A. magnifica var. shastensis (Shasta red fir); this variety hybridizes with noble fir and is itself a hybrid between noble fir and red fir.
 As opposed to Shasta red fir, noble fir is shade-intolerant, leaving its lower trunk branchless.

 Noble fir occurs with Douglas-fir and western hemlock at middle elevations, and with Pacific silver fir and mountain hemlock at higher elevations.
 It occurs in cool, humid areas similar to those occupied by Pacific silver fir.
 While it benefits from occasional disturbances (e.g. the 1980 eruption of Mount St. Helens), it is very susceptible to fire but is usually protected by its moist environment.
 It is relatively resistant to damage from wind, insects or diseases.
 Although the roots grow slowly, it can survive in rocky soil as long as it is moist.

-Uses
+Cultivation and uses

 The Paiute used the foliage to treat coughs and colds.

 The superior light and strong wood was recognized early by loggers, who called it "larch" to avoid conflating it with inferior firs.
 The wood is used for specialized applications such as ladders, general structural purposes and paper manufacture.
 It may have been used for the frames of the Royal Air Force's Mosquito bombers during World War II.

 David Douglas sent noble fir seeds to Britain in 1830, introducing it to horticulturalists.
 It is a popular and favored Christmas tree.
 The prostrate gray cultivar A. procera (Glauca Group) 'Glauca Prostrata' has gained the Royal Horticultural Society's Award of Garden Merit.

 Noble fir has become naturalized in Britain (particularly in Scotland) and Denmark.